complexsystemslab/project_ideas/project_ideas.md

 <!-- one can also apply Bayesian symbolic regression.
 This can be applied to discover trigonometric identities.
 This would be a joint project with Challenger Mishra -->

+Other approaches include Bayesian symbolic regression or seq2seq approaches to symbolic regression.

 This would be an artificial model of human creativity.